Expertise in Refeeding Underweight Patients

 Traditional medical settings, even many residential eating disorder treatment programs, are unlikely to have specific expertise in the medical complications that occur when refeeding extremely underweight patients.

 For severely malnourished patients with a BMI < 15, it may be necessary to initiate nutritional rehabilitation on ACUTE’s specialized inpatient medical unit with robust training and expertise in navigating the medical pitfalls of refeeding.
-The only Center of Excellence medical telemetry unit of its kind, ACUTE’s experts across several disciplines—internal medicine, nursing, and dietary--carefully initiate nutritional replenishment with concurrent blood chemistry and vitals monitoring, tailored to each patient’s unique needs and risk factors.
+ACUTE’s experts across several disciplines—internal medicine, nursing, and dietary—carefully initiate nutritional replenishment with concurrent blood chemistry and vitals monitoring, tailored to each patient’s unique needs and risk factors.
 Alongside world-class medically supervised refeeding, ACUTE delivers behavioral support simultaneously to help patients with severe eating disorders psychiatrically stabilize as they heal physically.

 Managing Blood Chemistry Abnormalities